Home

 Most plantar fasciitis treatment programs focus only on stretching and strengthening the calves and plantar fascia itself.
 Of course, this is important, but it’s only part of the picture.

-An often-overlooked component to plantar fascia recovery is targeted hip and leg exercises that correct your body alignment and reduce the strain on the plantar fascia.
+An often-overlooked component to plantar fasciitis recovery is targeted hip and leg exercises that correct your body alignment and reduce the strain on the plantar fascia.

 Let’s take a look at this in more detail.